den-wdi-3/week9_secondPass/README.md

 ## Moar SQL!

 Zeb has taken [this SQL tutorial](https://sqlzoo.net/) and found it very useful.
 There a couple of poorly worded problems, but for the most part it is well organized and comprehensive.

+## FormControl vs FormGroup vs FormArray

+- [**FormControl**](https://angular.io/api/forms/FormControl) is a mechanism for validating form input in Angular.
+It wraps around an input field to make sure the data coming in through it is the type of data we want (non-empty, max-length, etc.)
+- [**FormGroup**](https://angular.io/api/forms/FormGroup) and [**FormArray**](https://angular.io/api/forms/FormArray) are both ways to bundle up multiple **FormControl**s.  **FormGroup** does this as an object, **FormArray** does it as, well, an array.

+Why would we choose **FormGroup** or **FormArray**?
+Well, in a nutshell, do you want to pass an Object to your data storage or an Array?
+If you want some more specifics, check out [this article](https://stackoverflow.com/questions/41288928/when-to-use-formgroup-vs-formarray).

+You might not have seen these terms yet, because with **template-driven forms**, which we've been using in class, you get all of these features for free.
+You can, however, configure your own **model-driven forms**.
+[This tutorial](https://scotch.io/tutorials/using-angular-2s-model-driven-forms-with-formgroup-and-formcontrol) explains how to do this.